*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 How To Cook Shimeji Mushrooms

 Always wipe Shimeji mushrooms clean and cook them so that they are both flavorful and safe for consumption.
-In their raw form they taste very strong and bitter and there might be contaminants that you shouldn’t consume.
+In their raw form they taste very strong and bitter and they may contain contaminants that you shouldn’t consume.
 To cook them, you should cut their base off and separate the clusters with your hands.

 The beauty of Shimeji is that they are incredibly versatile and their rich nutty taste with a hint of meatiness and smoke flavour is ideal for many cooking methods and recipes: grills, sautees, salads, stews, pasta dishes, risottos, pizzas, and much more.
 If you fancy something rich and creamy, here is a recipe to try out: